 Mark Wills' song from 1999 is similar to Collin Raye's 'Love Me' in that it tells a circle-of-life story.
 'Wish You Were Here' is much more tragic as the main character loses a spouse suddenly, instead of after a long life together.
 "The weather's nice, in paradise / It's summertime all year and all the folks we know / They say, 'Hello, I miss you so, wish you were here' / Wish you were here," Wills sings at the end as we wipe away our tears.

 This is the darkest song Brad Paisley has ever sang.
 It begins with "She put him out like the burnin' end of a midnight cigarette," and never recovers.
 Lyrically, the ballad is a masterpiece, and Alison Krauss's role as the female lead turns this sad love song into one that will stand the test of time.
 Paisley never reached No. 1 on Billboard's charts with 'Whiskey Lullaby,' but won the CMA award for Song of the Year and sold over a million singles.

 George Jones' hit from 1980 tops our list of sad love songs while matching Paisley's 'Whiskey Lullaby' in hopelessness and sadness, but his song has stood the test of time -- whereas Paisley's hasn't yet had the chance to prove itself.
-'He Stopped Loving Her Today' is one of the all-time greatest tearjerkers in any genre, and to his credit, Jones sounds just as good singing it today.
+'He Stopped Loving Her Today' is one of the all-time greatest tearjerkers in any genre.